makinacorpus/php-query-builder/docs/content/introduction/usage.md

 ;
 ```

-Which will generated the following SQL:
+Which will generate the following SQL:

 ```sql
 INSERT INTO "user" (